Tinkerforge/doc/en/source/Embedded/Raspberry_Pi.rst

 If this happens ``apt-get`` suggest to run ``sudo apt-get -f install`` which should resolve this problem and install re required dependencies.

-Ensure that you have Python 2 installed (this is the default in Raspbian anyway), because Brick Viewer doesn't work with Python 3 yet.

 Updates can be installed by repeating the last two commands::

  wget http://download.tinkerforge.com/tools/brickv/linux/brickv_linux_latest.deb